CydiaRepoArchiver/ipadkid358.github.io/readMe.md

 - **dpkg-scanpackages** - script to create Packages which is a pain to do by hand, even for just one package
 - **favicon.ico** - picture used for bookmarks and tab thumbnails
 - ***[anything]*****.html** - previously mentioned front end site
-- **packageMe** - script to run dpkg-scanpackges, put that packages file in the correct format, and push everything out to this GitHub repo
+- **push** - script to run dpkg-scanpackges, put that packages file in the correct format, and push everything out to this GitHub repo
-- **push** - similar script, just doesn't deal with the packages
 - **rich.png** - mini picture for some rich links
 - **readMe.md** - this readMe, hopefully